Boston Terrier

 Here are some things you must keep in mind while buying a Boston Terrier:

-- Get all the required paperwork in place, which includes medical reports of the dog as well as its parents, and other documents such as proof of lineage.
+3. Get all the required paperwork in place, including medical reports of the dog, its parents, and other documents such as proof of lineage.

 When buying a Boston Terrier, do choose breeders over pet shops.
 Breeders are usually people who love dogs and care for them.
 They often provide for many health requirements of the dog before selling them.